JuliaLang/julia/doc/src/manual/types.md

 detail in [Methods](@ref), but is rooted in the type system presented here.

 The default behavior in Julia when types are omitted is to allow values to be of any type.
-Thus, one can write many useful Julia programs without ever explicitly using types.
+Thus, one can write many useful Julia functions without ever explicitly using types.
 When additional expressiveness is needed, however, it is easy to gradually introduce explicit type annotations into previously "untyped" code.
-Doing so will typically increase both the performance and robustness of these systems, and perhaps somewhat counterintuitively, often significantly simplify them.
+Adding annotations serves three primary purposes: to take advantage of Julia's powerful multiple-dispatch mechanism,  to improve human readability, and to catch programmer errors.

 Describing Julia in the lingo of [type systems](https://en.wikipedia.org/wiki/Type_system), it
 is: dynamic, nominative and parametric.
 Generic types can be parameterized, and the hierarchical